cecsun/css-frameworks-ca/README.md

 # css-frameworks-ca

-Interior is a social media app where people who are interested in interior design.
+Interior is a social media app created for people who are interested in interior design.
 Interior is a place where you can find inspiration, and where everyone can share their individual style.

 This project contains 3 pages created in HTML using Bootstrap and SASS: